 The best way to learn history is simply through varied reading, taken up with interest.
 If we are to facilitate that, we have to, at minimum, provide books – lots of books.
+So for a medieval history cycle year, here are many options for free reading.

 I do need to make it clear that you should use your own discernment when it comes to books for your family.
 Every family’s tolerances and tastes differ, and mine are more laissez-faire than many.
 I buy no twaddle, and the books I get come recommended from good sources, but I don’t preread every one and I believe in broad reading.